FDio/csit/docs/ietf/draft-mkonstan-nf-service-density-01.md

 4. How do the virtualisation technologies compare e.g. Virtual Machines, Containers?

-Getting answers to these points should allow designers to make a data based decision about the NFV technology and service design best suited to meet requirements of their use cases.
-Equally, obtaining the benchmarking data underpinning those answers should make it easier for operators to work out expected deterministic operating range of chosen design.
+Getting answers to these points should allow designers to make data based decisions about the NFV technology and service design best suited to meet requirements of their use cases.
+Thereby obtained benchmarking data would aid in selection of the most appropriate NFV infrastructure design and platform and enable more accurate capacity planning, an important element for commercial viability of the NFV service.

 ## Proposed Solution